-where $d_{\myh}$ and $d_{\myx}$ denote any arbitrary complex non-linear functions implemented with a deep neural network.
-We assume that this representation includes Long Short-Term Memory (LSTM) networks \citep{hochreiter1997long} and Gated Recurrent Unit (GRU) networks \citep{cho2014learning} that comprise additional internal variables called gates.
-For simplicity of presentation, those additional internal gates are not formalized in \eqref{eq:RNN-a} \eqref{eq:RNN-b}.
-The same for multi-layer RNNs where several recursive layers are stacked on top of each other \citep{graves2013speech} (in that case, for the same reason, we do not report layer index in \eqref{eq:RNN-a} \eqref{eq:RNN-b}).
-And the same for combinations of multi-layer RNNs and LSTMs, i.e., multi-layer LSTM networks.
-In summary, in all the following, we assume that \eqref{eq:RNN-a} \eqref{eq:RNN-b} is a ``generic'' or ``high-level'' representation of an RNN of arbitrary complexity.
+where $d_{\myh}$ and $d_{\myx}$ denote any arbitrary complex nonlinear functions implemented with a DNN.
+We assume that this representation includes long short-term memory (LSTM) networks \citep{hochreiter1997long} and gated recurrent unit (GRU) networks \citep{cho2014learning}, which comprise additional internal variables called gates.
+For simplicity of presentation, these additional internal gates are not formalized in \eqref{eq:RNN-a} and \eqref{eq:RNN-b}.
+The same is true for multi-layer RNNs, where several recursive layers are stacked on top of each other \citep{graves2013speech} (in this case, for the same reason, we do not report layer indexes in \eqref{eq:RNN-a} and \eqref{eq:RNN-b}).
+This is also true for combinations of multi-layer RNNs and LSTMs (i.e., multi-layer LSTM networks).
+In summary, we assume that \eqref{eq:RNN-a} and \eqref{eq:RNN-b} are a ``generic'' or ``high-level'' representation of an RNN of arbitrary complexity.

-\textbf{Notation remark}: Although it is a bit abusive, to clarify the presentation and the links between the different models, we use the same generic notation $d_{\myx}$ for the generating function in \eqref{eq:VAE-decoder-a-bis} and \eqref{eq:RNN-b}, and we will do that all throughout the paper (and the same for $d_{\myh}$ and for $d_{\myz}$ to come).
-So far, the above RNNs are totally deterministic: Given $\myu[1:T]$ and $\myh[0]$, $\myx[1:T]$ is totally determined.
-Such networks are trained by optimizing a deterministic criterion, e.g., the mean squared error (MSE) between target output sequences from a training dataset and corresponding actual output sequences from the network.
-Note that the training set of i.i.d. vectors used for the VAE training is here replaced with a training set of sequences of vectors, and consecutive vectors within a training sequence are generally correlated, which is the point of using a dynamical model.
+\textbf{Notation remark}: To clarify the presentation and links between the different models, we use the same generic notation $d_{\myx}$ for the generating function in \eqref{eq:VAE-decoder-a-bis} and \eqref{eq:RNN-b}, and will do that throughout the paper (and the same for $d_{\myh}$ and for $d_{\myz}$ later in the paper).
+So far, the above RNNs are deterministic: given $\myu[1:T]$ and $\myh[0]$, $\myx[1:T]$ is completely determined.
+Such networks are trained by optimizing a deterministic criterion, e.g. the MSE between the target output sequences from a training dataset and the corresponding actual output sequences obtained by the network.
+The training set of i.i.d.~vectors used for VAE training is replaced with that of vector sequences, and consecutive vectors within a training sequence are generally correlated, which is the point of using a dynamical model.

-\subsection{Generative Recurrent Neural Networks}
+\subsection{Generative recurrent neural networks}

-Deterministic RNNs can easily be turned into \emph{generative} RNNs (GRNNs) by adding stochasticity at the output level: We just have to define a probabilistic observation model and replace the output sequence of data with an output sequence of corresponding distribution parameters, just like for the VAE decoder:
+Deterministic RNNs can easily be transformed into \emph{generative} RNNs (GRNNs) by adding stochasticity at the output level.
+We just have to define a probabilistic observation model and replace the output data sequence with an output sequence of distribution parameters, similar to the VAE decoder: